Prof. Dr.rer.nat. Hannes Hartenstein

 - General Co-Chair 2nd ACM Int.
 Workshop on Vehicular Ad Hoc Networks (VANET 2005)

-- since October 2003: Professor at Karlsruhe Institute for Technology (KIT) resp.
-University of Karlsruhe (TH).
+- since October 2003: Professor at the Karlsruhe Institute of Technology (KIT) and the University of Karlsruhe (TH).
 Member of the Faculty of Computer Science.

-- 2003-2017: Member of the directorate of the Steinbuch Centre for Computing
+- 2003-2017: Member of the Board of Directors of the Steinbuch Centre for Computing.

-- 1999-2003: Research Associate of Network Labs of NEC Europe Ltd. in Heidelberg.
-NEC's project manager for the BMBF-funded project 'Fleetnet', which deals with communication between vehicles based on principles of ad-hoc networks.
+- 1999-2003: Research associate at the network labs of NEC Europe Ltd. in Heidelberg.
+NEC's project leader for the BMBF-funded project 'Fleetnet', dealing with inter-vehicle communication based on principles of ad-hoc networks.

-- 1995-1999: Scientific Staff Member at the Institute for Computer Science of the University of Freiburg with Prof. Dr. D. Saupe.
+- 1995-1999: Research assistant at the Institute of Computer Science at the University of Freiburg with Prof. Dr. D. Saupe.

-- 1998: Doctorate at the Institute of Computer Science, University of Freiburg.
+- 1998: Ph.D. at the Institute of Computer Science, University of Freiburg.